pnuehrenberg/vassi/docs/source/1_installation.rst

 -------------------

 .. warning::
-    The repository is currently private, ask paul.nuehrenberg@uni-konstanz.de for access.
+    There is no stable version of *vassi* yet.
+Please install the latest development version from GitHub.

-You can install the latest stable or development version from GitHub using pip:
+You can install the latest development version from GitHub using pip:

 .. code-block:: bash